Biscay: Roads

 Biscay is connected to the rest of provinces by two main highways, the Cantabric Highway, which connects Bilbao and Durango with the French border, with accesses in Eibar, Zarautz and Donostia (the three of them in the province of Gipuzkoa), and the Basque-Aragonese Highway, which connects Bilbao with Zaragoza via Tudela, Calahorra and Logroño.

-As well, many secondary roads connect Bilbao with the different towns located in the province.
+Many secondary roads also connect Bilbao with the different towns located in the province.

 Air

 Biscay's main and only airport is Bilbao Airport, which is the most important hub in northern Spain, and the number of passengers using the new terminal continues to rise.
 It is located in the municipalities of Loiu and Sondika.

 Commuter rail

 Biscay has different commuter rail services, operated by different companies.
-Cercanías Bilbao is the commuter rail service "cercanías" offered by Renfe, the national rail company.
-It connects Bilbao and its neighborhoods with other municipalities and regions inside Biscay, like Barakaldo, Santurtzi, Portugalete, Muskiz, Orduña and others.
+Cercanías Bilbao is the national commuter rail service "cercanías" offered by Renfe, the national rail company.
+It connects Bilbao and its neighborhoods with other municipalities and regions inside Biscay, like Barakaldo, Santurtzi, Muskiz, Orduña, Balmaseda, and others.

-EuskoTren has three commuter rail lines in the province; all of them start in Bilbao; one connects the city and Greater Bilbao with the comarca of Durangaldea and finished in Donostia (in the province of Gipuzkoa), other line connecting Greater Bilbao with Busturialdea and other serving the Txorierri region.
-FEVE also offers a commuter rail service connecting the regions of the Greater Bilbao with Enkarterri.
+In addition, EuskoTren has three commuter rail lines in the province, all of which start in Bilbao.
+One connects the city and Greater Bilbao with the comarca of Durangaldea and finishes in Donostia (in the province of Gipuzkoa), while the other two connect the Greater Bilbao with Busturialdea and Txorierri regions.